-On February 1, 1953, the largest flood in the Netherlands took place, remembered as “Watersnoodramp“.
-It’s considered as one of the biggest natural disasters to ever hit the Netherlands.
+On February 1, 1953, the largest flood in the Netherlands took place, remembered as Watersnoodramp — one of the biggest natural disasters to ever hit the Netherlands.

-As a result of Watersnoodramp, over 2,100 people died, more than 1,800 of those which were in the Netherlands.
-Apart from the lost lives, Watersnoodramp caused chaotic damage to livestock and homes.
+As a result of Watersnoodramp, over 2,100 people died, more than 1,800 of which were in the Netherlands.
+Apart from the lost lives, this tragedy caused chaotic damage to livestock and homes.

 How did the Watersnoodramp happen?

 The North Sea is shaped like a funnel, so when a storm breaks from north or northwest and pushes the water southward it cannot drain.
 This causes the water to build up and raise the sea level further.
 It’s no surprise that the 1953 flood was not the first one.
-In 1916, the Netherlands was struck by a separate flood which also took its toll.
+Similarly, in 1916, the Netherlands was struck by a separate flood which also took its toll.

 The first dikes were breached between 4:00 and 6:00 AM on Sunday morning by the storm surge.
 In a short amount of time, 165,000 hectares of land was covered by seawater.

 From those who got the news, about 72,000 people were evacuated.
 Roads were destroyed and telephone lines were down.
-In many regions, the only transportation was by boat.
-Cattle died in droves, crops failed, buildings were completely ruined.
+In many regions, the only transportation possible was by boat.
+Cattle died in droves, crops failed, and buildings were completely ruined.

 Large parts of the provinces of South Holland, Zeeland, and North Brabant were flooded.